monica-a-rose/Genetic-Analysis-Cognitive-Aging/README.md

 > **MSc Dissertation Project - Distinction**

-This repository contains the full dissertation, a draft manuscript for publication, and all associated analysis code for my master's thesis.
+This repository contains the full dissertation, and all associated analysis code for my master's thesis.

 ---